awsdocs/amazon-ec2-user-guide/doc_source/expand-linux-partition.md

 ## Preparing a Linux Root Partition for Expansion<a name="prepare-linux-root-part"></a>

 There are several steps to take to expand the root partition of an instance\.
-If the partition to expand is not the root partition, then this procedure is not necessary\.
+If the partition to expand is not the root partition, then this procedure is not necessary\. <a name="root_partition_prepare"></a>

 **To prepare a Linux root partition for expansion**